Trochodendraceae: Phytochemistry

 Flavonoids (quercetin and kaempferol) and proanthocyanidins (cyanidin and delphinidin) are present.
 Epicuticular waxes are basically composed of nonacosan-10-ol.
 Tetracentron contains chalcones or dihydrochalcones.
 Trochodendron contains myricetin.
 Ellagic acid is absent.

 Fossils

 Trochodendron and the fossil genus Eotrochion are known from the Paleocene of Wyoming, which constitute the oldest records of the family.

-A diverse assemblage of trochodendraceous species have been described from the Eocene OKanagan Highlands in British Columbia and Northeastern Washington.
+A diverse assemblage of trochodendraceous species have been described from the Eocene Okanagan Highlands in British Columbia and Northeastern Washington.
 The monotypic genera Paraconcavistylon and Pentacentron are accompanied by Tetracentron hopkinsii and the Trochodendron infructescence morphospecies Tr. drachukii plus the foliage morphospecies Tr. nastae.

-The fruit and wood genus Nordenskioeldia, along with the associated leaf morphogenus Zizyphoides have been considered part of Trochodendraceae, though phylogenetic analysis by Manchester et al (2020) suggested they might be better placed as a basal stem linage in the Trochodendrales, rather than as a crown group member of the family Trochodendraceae.
+The fruit and wood genus Nordenskioeldia, along with the associated leaf morphogenus Zizyphoides have been considered part of Trochodendraceae, though phylogenetic analysis by Manchester et al (2020) suggested they might be better placed as a basal stem lineage in the Trochodendrales, rather than as a crown group member of the family Trochodendraceae.